tacotruffles/terraform-networking/README.md

 1. Create `prod` branch and push up to repo
 2. Confirm GitHub action completes successfully
 3. Other repos will ingest the needed security groups, VPC, etc. by loading the global networking Terraform state file

+## Teardown Process

+Before tearding down networking both the staging and production environments in higher levels of the stack must be torn down first.

+1. Run the `terraform/tf.sh destroy` command to tear down all Networking Assets